timescale/docs/api/attach_tablespace.md

 attached to multiple hypertables simultaneously to share the underlying disk storage.
-Associating a regular table with a tablespace using the `TABLESPACE` option to `CREATE TABLE`, prior to calling `create_hypertable`, will have the same effect as calling `attach_tablespace` immediately following `create_hypertable`.
+Associating a regular table with a tablespace using the `TABLESPACE` option to `CREATE TABLE`, prior to calling `create_hypertable`, has the same effect as calling `attach_tablespace` immediately following `create_hypertable`.

 ### Optional Arguments